AdamRepasky/Feedback-tooling-setup/README.md

 `docker-compose up -d exporter`
 `docker-compose up -d blaze`

-3.2 Create profile in Bridgehead UI
+And create profile in Bridgehead UI

 4. On the Windows download and run the [Feedback Agent](https://github.com/AdamRepasky/feedback-agent)